A common cruise dilemma when planning a cruise to Italy is how much time you need to see Rome before or after your Mediterranean cruise.

-So if you are planning a cruise from Rome and want to spend more time in the city after your cruise, it is now easier than ever to travel by train from the cruise port at Civitavecchia to Rome’s city center.
+If you are planning a cruise from Rome and want to spend more time in the city after your cruise, the Civitavecchia Express train makes it easier than ever to travel by train from the Civitavecchia cruise port to Rome’s city center.

 Fast and reliable train services